 SPH Medical is the authorized national distributor for Pivotal Health’s industry leading line of EPD’s.

-to request more information an onsite risk assessment of your facility or a quotation.
+Contact SPH Medical to request more information regarding Safe Patient Handling best practices for your facility or to request a quotation.

 Visit our Our EPD Resource page for more information.